 She doesn’t buy it, but doesn’t argue the point with the Ventrue a decade in the Blood.

 GM: “But, really, I suppose it’s not our concern any longer, unlike the gerousiastis’ final death.
 Such a tragedy.
 He’d been a peer to the old gerousiastes even as an aedile, but my brother hasn’t seen near as many years in the Blood.
 And none of the remaining questors and eirens have seen near as many as him, with Polk gone too.”

 “It truly feels as if we’re diminished now, not simply letting clanmates who’ve long earned their dues finally claim them.”

-“I’ll admit his personality could be rather prickly, but I found him unfailingly helpful when approached politely.
-Smart as a whip, too, with so much to learn from.
+“I’ll admit his personality could be rather prickly, but I always found him helpful when approached politely.
+Smart as a whip, too.
 I think he knew something about everything, to say nothing of our clan’s history—it’s so sad to think how all of that knowledge is gone forever.
-All of that loyalty, too.
+All of that loyalty, as well.
 He worshiped our prince, would have done anything for him.
 And I suppose the Structure will no longer have a master sorcerer on call, either.
 Or, really, any sorcerer without Questor Polk either.”

 She shakes her head.

 “This and the last year have been comparable to Katrina, at least for us blue bloods.”

 Caroline: Of course he was unfailingly helpful to you, Caroline doesn’t exasperatedly declare.
 The childe of the second-oldest Ventrue associated with the city, who never had to fight for anything.
 Who had a krewe from her earliest nights and the unwavering patronage of the seneschal.
 Who was educated into the ways of Clan Ventrue before a messy public reveal.
 Who wasn’t competing with him for his domain, stomping all over it just to maintain her Masquerade.